kenba/via-ellipsoid-cpp/README.md

 The library is based on Charles Karney's [GeographicLib](https://geographiclib.sourceforge.io/) library.

-Like `GeographicLib`, it models geodesic paths as great circles on the surface of an auxiliary sphere.
-However, it also uses vectors to calculate along track distances, across track distances and intersections between geodesics.
+Like `GeographicLib`, it models geodesic segments as great circle arcs on the surface of a unit sphere.
+However, it also uses vectors to calculate along track distances, across track distances and intersections between geodesic segments.

 The `Ellipsoid` class represents an ellipsoid of revolution.

-The singleton `Ellipsoid::wgs84()` represents the WGS-84 `Ellipsoid` which is used by the `Geodesic` constructors to create `Geodesic`s on the WGS-84 `Ellipsoid`.
+The singleton `Ellipsoid::wgs84()` represents the WGS-84 `Ellipsoid` which is used by the `GeodesicSegment` constructors to create `GeodesicSegment`s on the WGS-84 `Ellipsoid`.

 ![Ellipsoid Class Diagram](docs/images/ellipsoid_class_diagram.svg)